Understanding The Symptoms Of Stress

 3. Fatigue

-The body's stress response, marked by releasing hormones like cortisol and adrenaline, wreaks havoc on sleep patterns and hinders restorative rest.
+Chronic stress takes a toll on energy levels, often resulting in persistent fatigue, another symptom of Stress.
+The body's stress response, marked by the release of hormones like cortisol and adrenaline, wreaks havoc on sleep patterns and hinders restorative sleep.

 This persistent fatigue becomes a significant burden, impacting daily functioning and overall well-being.
 It highlights the importance of managing stress to preserve energy and vitality.